SUI-Components/sui/packages/sui-widget-embedder/README.md

 For start developing your widget, you should use the `sui-widget-embeeder` like this:

 ```
-$ sui-widget-embedder dev -p <widgetName>
+$ sui-widget-embedder dev -p <pageName>
 ```

-This will create a bundle with your widget that you could add in your sites in order to test it.
+This will create a bundle with all the widgets for the page that you could add in your sites in order to test it.

-It will copy to your clipboard a Javascript code snippet.
-Open the site in which you want to run your widgets, open the Developer Tools and run the Javascript snippet in the console to load the widget.
+Also, it will copy to your clipboard a Javascript code snippet.
+Open the page in which you want to run your widgets, open the Developer Tools and run the Javascript snippet in the console to load the widget.

 💡 You could create a [bookmarklet](https://en.wikipedia.org/wiki/Bookmarklet) with the snippet.
 For that, just add `javascript:` before the snippet provided in order to improve your DX.
 Be aware as the PORT provided could change.

-# How to build
+## How to build

 If you want to get the remoteCdn from package config you just need to do that: